LacunaOmnibus/MontyLacuna/README.md

 - Inbox
 - Map
 - Stats
-  - Mostly oopified.
-I didn't fully test (and therefore didn't fully oopify) this just because I don't see it being too useful.
-Still, it should be completed.
 - Buildings
   - "all functionality" is a bit of a stretch here.
 The Buildings base class exists, and stub classes exist for all buildings in the game.
 I need to work